jacoborous/nytimes-web2pdf/https/www.nytimes.com/2020/08/01/us/coronavirus-midwest-cases-deaths.html.html.md

 grow.

 In Missouri and Oklahoma, cases have grown to alarming levels, with both states now averaging more than 1,000 each day.
-And in Maryland and Rhode Island, daily case numbers are ticking upward again after periods of sustained progress.
+And in Maryland, daily case numbers are ticking upward again after periods of sustained progress.

 </div>